 Removing information from your driving record isn’t possible.
 You’ll need to wait a certain number of years before convictions will drop off of it.
 However, you can reduce the number of points on your driver’s license by completing a defensive driving course at an SCDMV-certified driving school.

 Defensive driving courses to reduce points are only allowed once every three years.
-If your driver’s license is at risk of suspension, you must complete the defensive driving course before the suspension starts to avoid it.
+If your driver’s license is at risk of suspension, you must complete the defensive driving course before the suspension starts.
 A point reduction won’t cancel the suspension once it begins.

 How to Get a Copy of Your South Carolina Driving Record

 You can request a copy of your three or ten-year driving record by visiting the SCDMV website.
-You’ll need to pay a $6 fee and provide your driver’s license number, license issue date, Social Security number, and birth date as part of your request.
+You’ll need to pay a $6 fee and provide your driver’s license number, license issue date, Social Security number, and birth date in your request.

 Get Help Fighting for Fair Compensation in Your Injury Case